Registration and Records creates and maintains accurate student records while helping students navigate the college’s policies and procedures.

 - Late-starting classes

-When a course section is full, students may place themselves on a waiting list for that section.
+When a course section is full, students may place themselves on a wait list for that section.
 As positions become available, those on the list will automatically be registered, in the order they appear on the list.
 Students are responsible for checking their schedules to see if they have been added to a class.
-For information, visit sec.highline.edu/wts/student/webreg/waci230.asp
+For information, visit https://secure.highline.edu/wts/student/webreg/waci230.php

 Class and College Withdrawal

-To withdraw from Highline, students must complete a Registration Add/Drop Form and return it to the Registration office.
-The forms are available in the Registration office, faculty buildings, Educational Planning & Advising Center and Admissions/Entry Services Office.
+To withdraw from Highline, students must complete a https://registration.highline.edu/forms-and-downloads/ and return it to the Registration office.
+Forms are available at the Registration office, faculty buildings, and Advising Center.

 Withdrawal is official when the form is received by the Registration office; however, no official withdrawals are granted after the last withdrawal date.
-For information about the last withdrawal date, visit registration.highline.edu/calendar.php.
+For information about the last withdrawal date, visit https://registration.highline.edu/registration/dates-and-deadlines/

 If students simply stop attending classes and do not officially withdraw from college at the Registration office, they may be graded as having failed (0.0) each class in which they were registered.